xuyuji9000/opentelemetry-playground/README.md

 # opentelemetry-playground

-This repo is used to document the learning about observability based on [opentelemetry](https://github.com/open-telemetry/opentelemetry-specification) standard.
+This repo is used to document the learning about microservice observability based on [opentelemetry](https://github.com/open-telemetry/opentelemetry-specification) standard.

 The target audience is TNT wechat group members.